St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 - Extended class time enables teachers the opportunity to develop lessons that offer more variety and in-depth thought.

 - Students take eight courses per year (four per semester) and graduate with 32 credits, among the highest in the Midwest.

-- The 32-credit requirement means that provides the opportunity to include an array of Advanced Placement (AP), Advanced College Credit (ACC) and Honors courses in the student's schedule.
+- The 32-credit requirement means students can pursue more Advanced Placement (AP), Advanced College Credit (ACC) and Honors courses.